oklabflensburg/open-parcel-map/tools/ALKIS_DOWNLOADER_README.md

 - Use `--dry-run` on large GeoJSON files to confirm that your `start-index` and `end-index` arguments select the intended features.
 - Pair the downloader with a cron job or CI task by pointing to a remote GeoJSON URL (authentication is not handled).
 - For reproducibility, pin your dependencies with `tools/requirements.txt` and keep the virtual environment isolated.

-Feel free to adjust or expand the README to include organisation-specific instructions or conventions.